 The Mike Brown Memorial Expedition Grants Fund was set up to fund grants in support of worthy club expeditions.
 It is named in honor of (in)famous club member Mike "Mikey" Brown, AKA Binky of the Mountains whose legend continues to grown within the club with stories of his antics and climbing accomplishments.

-Established in 2013, the MBE grants were designed to provide financial support to ECP expeditions of all types.
-Awarded Grants to date, not limited to:
+Established in 2010, the MBE grants were designed to provide financial support to ECP expeditions of all types.
+Awarded Grants to date:

-- 2016 - provide communication and safety gear to a group attempting to climb Ama Dablam in Nepal as part of a 30-Year anniversary expedition.
+- 2016 Nov - Provide communication and safety gear to a group attempting to climb Ama Dablam in Nepal as part of a 30-Year anniversary expedition.
 This group was successful in getting two members to the summit unguided and one member to the summit with the help of a local guide.
 All team members returned home safely.
 Granted: gear free of charge and additional $500 for safety equipment.

 - Grants are open only to members of the Explorers Club of Pittsburgh (ECP).

 - ECP Membership must have exceeded two consecutive years at time of application.